 Lesley Ellis music teacher and performer, Guy Mendilow, designed the Arts Block and Arts Apprenticeship programs as a way for students to experience art, dance, music, movement, film and improvisation in a meaningful way that brings the inspiration of practicing artists into the school on a regular basis.

 This year’s Arts Block program for students in Grades 3-6 features residencies that are six weeks long, which gives each student a chance to join in-depth sessions with all four artists.
-Third, fourth, fifth and sixth grade students will be exploring Dance with Kara Fili, Graphic Design with Helen Duncan, Puppetry with Brenda Huggins and participating in a West African Drum ensemble with Moussa Traore.
-Students in seventh grade participate in newly designed Arts Apprenticeship program focused on Filmmaking with Brian Knep.
+Third, fourth, fifth and sixth grade students are exploring Songwriting with Courtney Swain, Ceramics with Elizabeth Thomas, Animation with Pell Osborne and Dance with Maryanne Harkless.
+Students in seventh and eighth grade participate in an Arts Apprenticeship program focused on Poetry with Charles Coe, Dane/Choreography with Maryanne Harkless, and Animation with Pell Osborne.

 The highlight at the end of each Arts Block and Arts Apprenticeship residency brings a sharing session full of music, performances, films and art displays for the whole school community to enjoy.
 Follow this link to learn more about arts and music at Lesley Ellis School.